alardus/matebook/README.md

 - Ctrl+X to boot, install Manjaro and reboot

 ### Manjaro First Run
-- When GRUB show, select "Advanced Params"
+- When GRUB shows, select "Advanced Params"
 - Press "E" for edit booting params
 - Add to the end of "LINUX" string: